A Journey Through Egyptian Cuisine

 Tips Before Trying Egyptian Food

-Following are some simple tips to keep in mind before indulging in this delicious world of Egyptian food: always ask about the ingredients if you have any allergies, as most Egyptian dishes use a lot of spices and grains like wheat.
+The following are some simple tips to keep in mind before indulging in this delicious world of Egyptian food: always ask about the ingredients if you have any allergies, as most Egyptian dishes use a lot of spices and grains like wheat.

 Food is shared in most Egyptian dishes, so be ready to share with family or friends, which is perfectly fine.
 Don’t hold yourself back from joining in.